Every six years all councils in New Zealand review their representation arrangements, as required by the Local Electoral Act 2001.

 The decision will be informed by staff research into the demographic and social considerations, pre-consultation sessions and a period of formal public consultation.

-You can complete our informal survey through this link https://www.surveymonkey.com/r/KDCRep which is available until 5pm Friday 18 May 2018.
+We undertook an informal survey to gauge feedback for elected member which was available until 5pm Friday 18 May 2018.

 The matters up for consideration in the current Kaipara District Council Representation Review are:

 The electoral system (i.e. how the voting works) used for Council's triennial elections is not up for review at this time.

 Councils are required by the legislation to periodically to consider the options of Single Transferable Vote (STV), which is Kaipara District Council's current system, or First-Past-the-Post (FPP), which is used for some other councils' elections.
 However Council's resolved to retain Single Transferable Vote for the 2019 election at it's meeting on 08 May 2017.

 Council will not be reviewing Maori wards at this time as a decision was made previously.

 |30 May||Council Workshop||Agenda (9.30 am, Northern Wairoa War Memorial Hall, Hokianga Road, Dargaville)|

 |20 June||Council Workshop||Agenda (9.30 am, Maungaturoto Country Club, Bickerstaffe Road)|